diana-hep/oamap/README.rst

     sum(len(x.planets) for x in stars)
     # 3572

 so there should be more planetary eccentricity values than stellar temperature values, for instance.
-But some of those values are missing, so there aren't even the same number of values for two different planetary attributes.
+But some of those values are missing (``None``), so there aren't even the same number of values for two different planetary attributes.

 .. code-block:: python